Skip to main content

 I know there are so many different tricks when applying Mod Podge

-I apply a thin layer, place my decorative paper down over the surface, and use my blow dryer to help when applying it over Mod Podge
+I apply a thin layer, place my decorative paper down over the surface, and use my blow dryer to help when applying it over the Mod Podge

-Repeating the previous steps.
+Repeat the previous steps.

 Acrylic paint, paintbrush, and block calendar on a table

-Next, using a smaller paint brush start to add your paint to the box section on your calendar.
+Next, using a smaller paint brush, start to add your paint to the box section on your calendar.
 I painted the top, bottom, sides, and inner sections of my calendar.

 Block calendar with greenery nearby on a table